kprevas/ronin/Using-Ronin-and-Tosa-Together.md

 automatically fetch the `Person` object whose ID is 5 from the database and pass it to your `view()` method.

-The RoninDB transaction model is thread-local, so it is safe to use within a Ronin request, since most web servers run each request in its own thread.
+The Tosa transaction model is thread-local, so it is safe to use within a Ronin request, since most web servers run each request in its own thread.